CEMPD/FESTC-Interface/README.md

 --------------

 Description
-"release of the Spatial Allocator (SA v4.3.1) Raster Tools system”
+"release of the FEST-C version 1.3 fertilizer emissions scenario tool for CMAQ”

 UPDATES in Version 1.3